4DVibes/zenmark/src/docs/prd.md

 Zenmark is a web-based bookmark manager that enables users to import, organize, and export Chrome and Edge bookmark HTML files through a file-manager-like interface.
 It addresses native browser pain points—massive collections, poor UX, duplicates, and lack of search—by providing scalable storage with client-side persistence (IndexedDB), intuitive drag-and-drop, effective search, duplicate identification, and reliable export, capped at 10,000 bookmarks per upload/session.

 ### 1.2 Background
-As of May 1, 2025, the Zenmark web app ([https://github.com/4DVibes/zenmark-web](https://github.com/4DVibes/zenmark-web)) supports:
+As of [Current Date - e.g., July 2024], the Zenmark web app ([https://github.com/4DVibes/zenmark-web](https://github.com/4DVibes/zenmark-web)) has completed its core MVP features and initial performance enhancements.
+It now supports:
-- Uploading and parsing Chrome/Edge bookmark HTML files into a nested list.
+- Uploading and parsing Chrome/Edge bookmark HTML files (up to 10,000 items). **Resolved issues with parsing nested folder structures.**
-- Displaying bookmarks with Tailwind CSS styling.
-- A placeholder export button.

-The app’s limited functionality (in-memory storage, no persistence, basic UX) makes it insufficient.
-This PRD, informed by user research on bookmark hoarding, poor native UX, and scalability needs, defines an MVP with IndexedDB persistence and a 10,000-bookmark cap to enhance usability.
+- Persistent storage using IndexedDB.
+- A two-panel UI (Folder Tree on left, Contents on right) with virtualization (`react-window`) for scalability.
+- Drag-and-drop reordering (basic implementation, needs refinement for inter-panel drops).
+- Search functionality (filtering both folder tree and content panel).
+- Duplicate detection (based on URL) and removal.
+- Exporting bookmarks back to Chrome/Edge compatible HTML format.

+This PRD outlines the completed MVP and ongoing development phases.

 ### 1.3 Goals
 - **Primary Goal**: Deliver an intuitive web app for managing up to 10,000 Chrome/Edge bookmarks with persistent storage.